scsm-ua/kirtan-guide-en/songs/atma-nivedana-tuya-pade-kori.md

     ātma-nivedana,    tuyā pade kori, hoinu parama sukhī duḥkha dūre gelo,   chintā nā rohilo, chaudike ānanda dekhi

 I have become supremely joyful by surrendering myself at Your holy feet.
 Unhappiness has gone away, and there are no more anxieties.
-I see joy in all direc- tions.
+I see joy in all directions.

 #### 2